zulip/zulip/docs/prod-install.md

 # Installation

 Ensure you have an Ubuntu system that satisfies [the installation requirements](prod-requirements.html).

-Prior to installing Zulip, you should have an Ubuntu 14.04 Trusty 64-bit server instance, with at least 4GB RAM, 2 CPUs, and 10 GB disk space.
+In short, you should have an Ubuntu 14.04 Trusty or Ubuntu 16.04 Xenial 64-bit server instance, with at least 4GB RAM, 2 CPUs, and 10 GB disk space.
 You should also have a domain name available and have updated its DNS record to point to the server.

 ## Step 0: Subscribe